 |7.
 Position Limits||Lays out restrictions and position limits as well as details on sanctions|

-A central aim of MiFID II is to ensure that all organised trading is conducted on a regulated trading venue, i.e., through regulated markets, multilateral trading facilities (MTFs), systematic internalizers (SIs) and organized trading facilities (OTFs).
+A central aim of MiFID II is to ensure that all organized trading is conducted on a regulated trading venue, i.e., through regulated markets, multilateral trading facilities (MTFs), systematic internalizers (SIs) and organized trading facilities (OTFs).
 Identical pre- and post-trade transparency requirements will apply to all venues and identical organisation and market surveillance will apply to all four venues.

 Certain derivatives will have to be traded on a regulated trading venue and ESMA will develop technical standards to determine the class of derivatives subject to the trading obligation and the date from which the trading obligation takes effect.
 ESMA has set out rules regarding suspension of instruments from trading venues as well as co-operation and exchange of information among the venues.